5 Steps to Hiring a General Contractor for Your Renovation

 Do they have recent and reliable references?

 - It’s important to review recent references of similar projects that your contractor has completed.
 You should be aware of the level of satisfaction of past clients.
-At Sweeten, our contractors have profiles which highlight past projects and client reviews to help you decide.
+At Sweeten, our contractors have profiles that highlight past projects and client reviews to help you decide.

 Your general contractor manages your project from start to finish, focusing on the following responsibilities: